ng-apimock/core/README.md

 });
 ```

-Every mock will be processed that matches the pattern within the source directory.
+Every mock and preset will be processed that matches the pattern within the source directory.
-When a multiple mocks with the same name are available, they will override each other (a message will be printed to the console).
+When duplicates (same name) mocks and preset are processed they will override the previously processed version (a message will be printed to the console).

 ## Middleware
 The middleware function handles requests.
 The function is compatible with both [Connect](https://github.com/senchalabs/connect) and [Express](https://expressjs.com/en/guide/using-middleware.html)